 South-East EuropeEliminating discrimination – for greater acceptance

-Discrimination and exclusion are part of everyday life for many children in Macedonia, Moldova and Serbia.
+Discrimination and exclusion are part of everyday life for many children in North Macedonia, Moldova and Serbia.
 Along with ethnic minorities, this also affects children with special education needs, including children who suffered abuse.
 These children either do not go to school or leave prematurely.

 South-East Europe is home to many different ethnicities each with a distinctive culture.
 The lack of mutual understanding between social groups causes continual conflict.

 Segregated school classes

 Fearing conflict, Albanian and Macedonian children in many areas of North Macedonia attend separate schools, making it almost impossible for the two groups to learn to understand and appreciate each other.
 It is therefore not surprising that they often lack acceptance of other cultures later in life.

 In our projects, children and youths engage with the topic of intercultural awareness.
 They question prejudices, deal with the topics of discrimination and racism, and contribute to a peaceful coexistence through their acceptance of different cultures.

 Against the discrimination of abused children